Many of my posts tend to be in response to a common theme raised over the last few months of my SEO journey.

-While answering this question over the years, responses have ranged from “I can’t believe my web developer didn’t do this” to “My web developer is competent, so I don’t believe there’s much SEO needed”.
+While answering this question over the years, responses have ranged from “I can’t believe my web developer didn’t do this” to “My web developer is competent, so I don’t think you’ll need to do anything on the site”.

 Know What You’re Getting

-The first step towards answering this question is to understand why a website can cost £3,000 from one agency, and £10,000 for seemingly the same website from another agency.
+The first step towards answering the question is to understand why a website can cost £3,000 from one agency, and £10,000 for seemingly the same website from another agency.

-The lower cost website is likely to have been built using a pre-made template, while relying on whatever SEO came out of the box.
-This can be fine if the template fulfils your design needs, and if the site is only going to be a few pages in size, meaning it is unlikely to be worth spending hours upon hours doing optimisation.
+The lower cost website is likely to have been built using a pre-made template, relying on whatever SEO came out of the box.
+This can be fine if the template fulfils your design needs, and the site is only going to be a few pages in size.
+Having a small brochure site or SPA (Single Page Application) built means it is unlikely to be worth spending many hours doing optimisation.

-The benefits of website optimisation scale with the size of a website, so a few percent increase on a site that only has a few pages may not be worth the investment, compared to, say, putting your budget towards content marketing or paid advertising.
+The benefits of website optimisation scale with the size of a site.
+So a few percent increase in search traffic, when there is only a few pages, may not be worth it.
+In this regards, the focus is likely to be better aimed at doing content marketing or paid advertising.

 With the above in mind, understanding what you’re getting with a new website is important.
 A specification document should be explicit.
 Not only should it communicate what your website WILL have, but it should also state what your website WILL NOT have.
 The extent of what’s outlined will largely depend on the experience of the consultant, and what they think constitutes a full website/SEO service.

-Similar to having a car MOT, different garages will highlight different improvements, based on their expertise and the car they’re dealing with.
+Like having a car MOT, different garages will highlight different areas of improvement, based on their expertise and the car they’re dealing with.
 For example, if you have a Ferrari, they may recommend a higher grade tyre, something that wouldn’t typically be done for a runaround vehicle.